thoward27/algorithms/docs/assignments/A05-two-stack.md

       1. Be sure to use the link for **your copy** of the repository for the assignment
 3. Getting things in order
    1. Open your new folder in VS Code
-   2. Begin by creating adding your algorithms' signature to `sorts.hpp`, and adding it to all the relevant unit tests
-   3. Create a dummy definition for your function in `sorts.cpp`
+   2. In your folder you should have: `calculator.cpp`, `source/Algorithms/twostack.hpp`, `source/Algorithms/twostack.cpp`.
+   3. Check that you can compile and run your calculator program `g++ -std=c++11 calculator.cpp source/Linear/Stack.cpp && ./a.out`
-   4. Check your work by compiling and running your code (`g++ -std=c++11 source/sorts.cpp && ./a.out`)
+   4. Check that you can compile and run the Two Stack starter code `g++ -std=c++11 calculator.cpp source/Algorithms/twostack.tests.cpp && ./a.out`
-   5. Make sure the code compiled and ran, and that the unit tests for your function failed.
-   6. Commit and push these changes (`git add . && git push`)
-   7. Check the online copy of your repository to make sure these changes were actually pushed
+      1. Ensure that your test cases fail.
-4. Implement your algorithm (80 points)
+4. Implement the algorithm (90 points)
    1. Write pseudocode for your algorithm
    2. Commit and push this pseudocode (`git add . && git push`)
+      1. Check that your pseudocode uploaded, and is visible on the master branch of your assignment.
    3. Implement your pseudocode in C++
    4. Pass all unit tests
    5. Commit and push your code (`git add . && git push`)
+      1. Check that all of your working code is uploaded, and visible on the master branch of your assignment.
 5. Analyze your work (10 points)
-   1. Provide your algorithms' Big-Oh, Omega, and Theta notation
+   1. Provide your algorithms' Big-Oh notation as a function of expression length.

 ## Submission